Markups & Profit Margins

 What Is the Failure Rate?

 Even experienced operators have prints fail.
-This adjustment ensures you're covered when:
+This buffer helps cover:

-- •First Layer Fails: Adhesion issues, bed leveling problems
+- •First Layer Fails: Adhesion issues, bed levelling problems

 - •Mid-Print Failures: Clogs, power outages, spaghetti